Battle of Tannenberg

-In the course of the Russian offensive into East Prussia, there was no agreement between Samsonov and Yakov Zhilinsky, the leader of the Russian Northwestern Front, of which the 2nd and 1st Armies were a part, concerning the direction in which the 2nd Army would engage in battle; Samsonov moved to the northwest ("Allenstein – Osterode") and intended to continue, but Zhilinsky intended to strike north ("Seeburg – Allenstein").
-This disorganized leadership contributed to the disastrous defeat as well; it was globally present in the senior command staff.
-In the end of disputes about the army's movement, Zhilinsky chose to find the golden mean, – he gave in to Samsonov, with the fact that the latter agreed to detach only the 6th Army Corps to Bischofsburg, in the direction that Zhilinsky intended.
+In the course of the Russian offensive into East Prussia, there was no agreement between Samsonov and Zhilinsky, concerning the direction in which the 2nd Army would engage in battle; Samsonov moved to the northwest ("Allenstein – Osterode") and intended to continue, but Zhilinsky intended to strike north ("Seeburg – Allenstein").
+This disorganized leadership, present in the senior command staff, contributed to the disastrous defeat as well.
+In the end of disputes about the army's movement, Zhilinsky chose to find the golden mean, – he gave in to Samsonov, on the condition that the latter agreed to detach only the 6th Army Corps to Bischofsburg, in the direction that Zhilinsky intended.
 This corps escaped encirclement, though it was also defeated separately.
 Zhilinsky did not give Samsonov any specific orders at Tannenberg; the latter actually acted independently and this already put pressure on the psyche of Samsonov.
 In addition to the previous, the Imperial Russian Army began the war without a sufficiently trained officer corps, with a small reserve for new formations and for the training of conscripts, with a sharp, compared to the Germans, shortage of artillery, very poorly supplied with all technical means and ammunition, having in its rear a country and its military administration unprepared for waging a major war and an industry completely unprepared for the transition to work for military needs.
-Moreover, the Russians also had problems supplying their armies due to bad local infrastructure and with the fact that they deployed very significant horsepower (cavalry), which required larger food supplies that were already critical.
+Moreover, the Russians also had problems supplying their armies due to bad local infrastructure and the fact that they deployed very significant horsepower (cavalry), which required larger food supplies that were already critical.